katawura/am-strap/README.md

-# AM-SASS
+# AM SASS
-A clean SASS framework built with attribute modules and DRY principles
+A clean SASS framework built with attribute modules and DRY principles.